fullstorydev/fullstory-node-sdk/README.md

 #### Initializing the Client

 Use the `init` function to initialize the FullStory client with [your API key](https://developer.fullstory.com/server/v2/authentication/).
-The `FullStoryOptions` used in `init` function will be used for all server API requests, unless overridden by [per request options](#request-options).
+The `FullStoryOptions` used in `init` function will be used for all server API requests.

 ```ts
 import { init } from '@fullstory/server-api-client';